markwest1972/smart-security-camera/README.md

 1. An [s3 bucket](https://aws.amazon.com/documentation/s3/) where your images can be uploaded for processing.
 2. The bucket will need two root directories : "/upload" and "/archive".
 3. In the preferences for your s3 Bucket, grant 'List' permission to any authenticated AWS user.
-This is a temporary workaround that prevents a 403 error when using a [URL to add attachements to Alert emails](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodemailer-send-notification).
+This is a temporary workaround that prevents a 403 error when using a [URL to add attachments to Alert emails](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodemailer-send-notification).

 ##### Recent Version of Node.js